galeone/galeone.github.io/_posts/2019-04-02-dissecting-tf-function-part-2.md

 f(1.0) return  tf.Tensor(1, shape=(), dtype=int32)
 ```

-We can conclude that the ID associated to the graph is built using the input parameters **value** when using Python native types (`1.0 == 1`) causing this weird behavior.
+We can conclude that the ID associated with the graph is built using the input parameters **value** when using Python native types (`1.0 == 1`) causing this weird behavior.

 **Warning**: this is highly inefficient since every time a `tf.function` decorated function is called with a different input value, both the Python execution + tracing and Graph creation must be executed, making the Graph conversion useless.